JHG777000/builder/README.md

 # builder

-builder is a work in work in progress build automation tool with a simple and easy to use syntax.
+builder is a work in progress build automation tool with a simple and easy to use syntax.

  Example of a buildfile for a simple project: